chaowentan/Purify/README.md

 Purify
 ======

-A chrome extension that helps you read news articles with minimal distraction and scrolling.
+**Read news articles with minimal distraction and scrolling.**

+Whenever you find an interesting news article, try using the Purify chrome extension to convert it into a minimalistic view that
+- Only displays the content of the article & hides all the distractions, and
+-	Utilizes all the available screen space to minimize scrolling.

 ### Installation